 Blepharoplasty in Augusta, GA

 Blepharoplasty or eyelid surgery is a procedure that rejuvenates the eyes and upper face by eliminating unsightly sagging skin from around the eye region.
-At Southeastern Aesthetic Surgery, led by board-certified plastic surgeon Dr. Troy Austin, blepharoplasty is performed with excellence for patients in Augusta, Evans, Columbia County, and nearby areas in Georgia.
+At Southeastern Aesthetic Surgery, led by Dr. Troy Austin, a board-certified plastic surgeon, and Dr. Matthew Isakson, plastic surgeon, blepharoplasty is performed with excellence for patients in Augusta, Evans, Columbia County, and nearby areas in Georgia.
 We are also happy to provide our services to residents of Aiken and the neighboring communities in South Carolina.

 What is the goal of Blepharoplasty or Eyelid Surgery?